 Offer of Amends

-If the offer is accepted in principle then the precise terms of the apology and the amount of the costs and damages are then negotiated.
+If the offer is accepted in principle, the precise terms of the apology can be agreed, and the amount of the costs and damages are then negotiated.

-A discount will be given by the judge to the defendant for using the procedure by reducing the amount of damages by at the most 50% depending on the speed of the offer and the promptness of the apology.
+- A discount will be given by the judge to the defendant for using the procedure by reducing the amount of damages by at the most 50% depending on the speed of the offer and the promptness of the apology.